How to Remove a Deceased Owner from a Title Deed to Real Estate

 The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 A Note on Deeds to Remove Deceased Owner

 We sometimes get questions from customers who are looking for a deed to remove a deceased owner.
 Some have been told by a government clerk that they need a quitclaim deed to remove a deceased owner from title to real estate.
 As a preliminary matter, it is important to note that county clerks are not attorneys.
 Although most of them are competent and experienced, there are many who are not.
 County clerks are not always correct and, in any event, should not be giving legal advice.

-The problem with using a quitclaim deed to remove a deceased owner comes from the simple fact that the owner is deceased.
+The problem with using a deed to remove a deceased owner comes from the simple fact that the owner is deceased.
 Because the owner is deceased, he or she cannot sign the deed to transfer title to the new owner.
 In order for someone to sign on behalf of the deceased owner, he or she would need legal authority to do so.
 The only way to get legal authority to act on behalf of a deceased owner is to open a probate proceeding as described below.
 This hassle can be avoided by simply using an Affidavit of Survivorship.

 Probate and Alternatives to Probate

 Probate is a legal proceeding to transfer a deceased owner’s interest to his or her heirs.
 A probate proceeding usually requires at least one filing with the court, possibly many more depending on the state.
 Many states require an attorney to assist with the probate process in most situations.